-Mad Max: Fury Road, for its part, stands alone, much like its titular hero.
-Still, one should see the 1979 Mad Max for a complete experience, while aware that George Miller has two more films in the making.
+Even so, one should see the original Mad Max for a complete experience, while remaining aware that George Miller has two more Mad Max movies in the works.

 The second achievement of Mad Max: Fury Road is that it all but erases the need for the existence of the two films that precede it – Road Warrior and Beyond Thunderdome – both of which I still love because I haven’t made the mistake of actually watching them in the last 20 years.

 Wisely, Fury Road is neither sequel nor prequel to those iconic classics of the Australian Road Rage genre (see Not Quite Hollywood).
 Rather, this latest Mad Max is a replacement for those films, which, as it turns out, are better considered as placeholders waiting for the technology to catch up with the mad doctor’s concepts for the film he really wanted to make 30 years ago.

 That includes sticking star Tom Hardy on a flexible pole attached to a car, surrounded by guys on poles attached to other cars, all speeding along at 80 miles per hour while, very carefully, blowing things up all around them.